Social/Emotional Health Resources

-In addition, YES provides one-on-one, family and group counseling in our three eastside locations (Kirkland, Bellevue, Redmond) for those students and families, who prefer agency-based services.
-For more information you can refer to our website at http://www.youtheastsideservices.org/ or call 425-474-4937.
+For students and families who prefer agency-based services, YES also provides one-on-one, family and group counseling in three eastside locations (Kirkland, Bellevue, Redmond).
+For more information go to our website at http://www.youtheastsideservices.org/ or call 425-474-4937.

-I am looking forward to being a part of the ICS team and learning about the unique and individualized approach ICS provides to its students and helping play a role in promoting the health and well-being of the students throughout the school year.
-Please, feel free to contact me by email, or phone if you have any questions, or would like additional information.
+I am looking forward to being a part of the ICS team, helping to promote the health and well-being of students throughout the school year.
+Please feel free to contact me by email or phone if you would like additional information.